Ardiansyah1506/loker/README.md

 - **Search and Filtering**: Users can search for job listings and apply filters using tags to find relevant job opportunities.

+- **Laravel Pagination**: Job listings are paginated using Laravel's built-in pagination feature, ensuring that long lists of job openings are presented in manageable chunks for improved user experience.
+Users can easily navigate through multiple pages of job listings.

 ## Tech

 - **Laravel**: The application is built on the Laravel PHP framework.